 There’s no shortage of exciting nightlife to experience in Worcester!
 Get out with friends at Nick’s, a German-themed bar featuring live music and an outdoor patio.
 If you want to play a few games of shuffleboard or giant Connect Four while enjoying a drink, head to The Pint.
 For great live music, The Raven is the perfect spot with cheap drinks to boot.
 Like a good cigar?
 Head over to Michael’s Cigar Bar and sit in the relaxing lounge where you can pair a cigar with one of their many beers on tap.
 For small plates and a large selection of wines, venture over to Bocado Tapas Wine Bar.
 Or if you love a high-end yet relaxed nightlife experience, visit Still & Stir for one of their unique cocktails like the Bobby Colins or the Bramble!

 Moving to Worcester?
 Extra Space Storage has convenient storage locations throughout Worcester, so we can help your transition go smoothly.
-Find self storage near you!
+Find cheap Worcester storage near you!